jincheng9/R-in-Action/part1/notes.md

 patientdata$age
 table(patientdata$diabetes, patientdata$status)

 # attach, detach, and with
+# attach, detach will be bad when more than one object have the same name, use "with"
 summary(mtcars$mpg)
 plot(mtcars$mpg, mtcars$disp)
 plot(mtcars$mpg, mtcars$wt)